Cadence Bank Q1 2025 Earnings Call Transcript

 Jon Arfstrom

-Managing Director - Associate Director of US Research at RBC Capital Markets
+Managing Director and Associate Director of U.S. Research at RBC Capital Markets

 Thanks.
 Good morning.
 The CRE comment, I think you said it's as robust as it's been in years.
 Can you talk a little bit more about what's driving that?
-And even though it's more competitive, is it acceptable to you guys to put on more CRE?
+Even though it's more competitive, is it acceptable to you guys to put on more CRE?

 There's some great opportunities out there on the CRE side.
 Billy and Chris can certainly jump in here.
-But when you look at what the and I specifically called out the merchant CRE side.
-So you're talking about the big gold plated large merchant developers that are out there developing projects that are really good.
-And so what we see is, is we continue to have some projects that will move off of our balance sheet at some point in the not too distant future we believe.
+When you look at what I specifically called out, the merchant CRE side, you're talking about the big gold-plated, large merchant developers that are out there developing projects that are really good.
+What we see is we continue to have some projects that will move off of our balance sheet at some point in the not too distant future, we believe.
+You know, when you look back at what's happening, there's still opportunities and it's coming in the industrial space, it's coming in the multi-family space, it's coming across our footprint because of the in migration of people.
+Billy?
+Chris?

 Chris Bagley